 The Incident affected recreational use of natural resources in and along the Calcasieu River and the following upstream and downstream receiving waters: Prien Lake, Moss Lake, Calcasieu Lake, and the Gulf Intracoastal Waterway.
 Portions of these water bodies were closed during clean-up activities for periods ranging from two to 24 days.
 Public access points (fishing sites, boat ramps, beaches, and parks) were also closed during this period.
 Initial assessment activities undertaken included discussions with parks and recreation personnel, site visits to public use areas, boat ramps, marinas, and other potentially affected recreational areas in the Calcasieu estuary and interviews with members of the public using the potentially affected sites.
 Overall, boating, shore fishing, and general shoreline use were the recreational activities affected by the Incident.
 Boating included boat-based fishing and general motorized boating.
 Shore fishing included persons fishing from the shoreline or fishing piers.
-All other activities were addressed in the general shoreline use category, including activities such as park use, sunbathing, walking, picnicking, birding, and other shoreline-related activities.
+All other activities were addressed in the general shoreline use category, including activities.
 Under OPA, the Trustees are responsible for evaluating and obtaining compensation for public (but not private) lost recreational use of natural resources (33 U.S.C. §2706(d) (1)).